stef-k/blog/README.md

 ### Site variables

-Clone, see `.env.example` for relevant data (Email settings, user info, site URL, etc) and copy them into `.env` file.
+See `.env.example` for relevant data (Email settings, user info, site URL, etc) and copy them into `.env` file.

 ### Admin user

-There is no user registration, user is being created with `php artisan db:seed` based on the info type into `.env` file.
-In application's backend then you can change user's info, password, etc.
+There is no user registration, user is being created with `php artisan db:seed` based on the info typed into `.env` file.

+In application's backend you can change user's info, password, etc.

 ### Admin dashboard